 Last.fm is a music search & discovery network, still kicking over a decade later.
 In a time of streaming sites galore, its ability to aggregate and socialize users over music grows increasingly relevant.
 I thought of revamping the aged Last.fm mobile application to build a proper space for the music we love.

 This is a work-in-progress!
 (My Muji sketchbook is suffering!)
 Have other thoughts on the beloved music platform?
 Message me and let's talk about Last.fm!

-Last.fm brands itself as your "musical calling card".
+Here's the thing: Last.fm brands itself as your "musical calling card."
 However, the mobile application doesn't reflect this yet.
 I set out to design a mobile experience for Last.fm: the go-to place for music from everywhere should be accessible anywhere.

 At present, the Last.fm mobile app shows you your aggregated music ("scrobble") history and some stats.
 Let's see what's missing.

-With these comments, I thought exploring a design that focused on bettering stat and history features—a key core part of Last.fm's enjoyability today.
+With these comments, I thought exploring a design that focused on bettering stat and history features—a key part of Last.fm's enjoyability today.

 I talked to existing Last.fm users and explored Last.fm alternatives to explore issues with the current mobile experience.
-What I found aligned with my personal experiences: the Last.fm app is underwhelming, it displays the raw data, but doesn't synthesize it.
+What fI found aligned with my personal experiences: the Last.fm app is underwhelming, it displays the raw data, but doesn't synthesize it.

 What does Last.fm serve when it tracks music you're playing on your phone, without letting you dive into that history?
 Tracking and listening history would become a priority.